Apolloscar/ECS171_GroupProject/README.md

 - We will then use logistic regression to create a model that can predict quality;furthermore, we can create a correlation matrix and model coefficients on a scatterplot to see which attributes strongly affect the taste of red wine.
 - This model can be used to determine which factors significantly influence the quality of red wine to improve flavor and can help create a guideline on what values each component should have.
 - Also, if the wine were to taste bad, then these attributes could be checked under the model to determine which characteristic is negatively affecting the flavor.
-- Another model can be created using polynomial regression, which could determine the attribute with the highest correlation to quality as well.
+- Another model can be created using KNN, which could be used to classify wine as either good or bad with the given features.

 ## 2. Submission History
   - ToDo